apache/jackrabbit-oak/oak-doc/src/site/markdown/dos_and_donts.md

 as part of node data itself and not in BlobStore.

 Its recommended to not set very high value for this as depending on implementation it might hit some limit causing the commit to fail.
-For e.g. SegmentMK enforces a limit of 8k for any inlined binary value.
+For e.g. the SegmentNodeStore enforces a limit of 8k for any inlined binary value.
 Further this would also lead to repository growth as by default when binaries are stored in BlobStore then they are deduplicated.